Imagine yourself receiving this letter dated July 18, 2012. It is not from your boss. It arrives to you strictly via email.

 In 2017, Simpson’s accrediting agency, WASC, puts Simpson University on probation status.

 Yes, that’s right.
 The SU Board Chair and the SU President announced the exact opposite of the truth of the Ad Hoc grievance vote of July 2011.
 See why Provost Clark called that “the biggest lie in this story“?
 It certainly wasn’t the only lie.
-It was the biggest.
+It was just the biggest.

-But it was also a secret lie.
+It was also a secret lie.
 The Simpson University faculty had no idea of it when they produced the Faculty Report on October 14, 2011.

 How can Simpson flourish when a lie like that is allowed to kill the soul of the University?